freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Features

 \subsubsection{Spherical Harmonic Descriptors}

-The \gls{bood} is closely related to the Steinhardt order parameters $Q_l$ and $W_l$, which measure rotational order in a system using spherical harmonics.
-While the \gls{bood} is essentially a histogram of nearest neighbor bonds, the Steinhardt order parameters take this one step further, measuring $l$-fold order by constructing scalar quantities from rotationally invariant combinations of spherical harmonics of degree $l$ calculated from the locations of nearest-neighbor bonds.
+The \gls{bood} is closely related to the Steinhardt order parameters $Q_l$ and $W_l$, which measure rotational order in a system using spherical harmonics \cite{Steinhardt1983}.
+While the \gls{bood} is essentially a histogram of nearest-neighbor bonds, the Steinhardt order parameters take this one step further, measuring $l$-fold order by constructing scalar quantities from rotationally invariant combinations of spherical harmonics of degree $l$ calculated from the locations of nearest-neighbor bonds.
 However, spherical harmonic representations can also be used in a variety of different ways.
 For example, distinguishing different grains of the same crystal structure could be done using descriptors that are not rotationally invariant.
 Alternatively, we can often obtain rotationally-invariant descriptions of local environments for crystal structure identification via the principal axes of the moment of inertia tensor of the environments, or by using particle orientations of anisotropic particles \cite{Spellings2018a,Haji-Akbari2015,Keys2011}.
 To support such spherical harmonic analyses, the \texttt{LocalDescriptors} class in \freud\ computes spherical harmonics characterizing particle neighborhoods.
-These harmonics can then be used to compute more complex descriptors of local particle environments.
-These methods have proven useful in identifying multiple complex crystal structures \cite{Spellings2018a} (see \cref{fig:LocalDescriptors}).
-One method for identifying these structures is to use the information contained in this array of spherical harmonics as a set of per-particle features in an artificial neural network (ANN) that classifies complex crystal structures \cite{Spellings2018a}.
+These harmonics can then be combined in arbitrary ways to generate custom descriptors of local particle environments.
+Such descriptors have proven useful in identifying multiple complex crystals (see \cref{fig:LocalDescriptors}).
+One method for identifying these structures is to use the information contained in this array of spherical harmonics as a set of per-particle features in an artificial neural network (ANN) for structure classification \cite{Spellings2018a}.